 Since you’re going to be in a boat, expect to be wet.
 Bring along a swim bottom or comfortable shorts.
 Due to the summer sun, you’ll dry off in no time.
 If you do bring bags and shoes, they can be stored in nearby lockers for .25 cents.
 If you explore more of the park for roller skating, the pop-up pool, fitness, basketball or other games, these lockers come in handy.

-Check out highlights of the adventure in the videos below:
+Check highlights of us Kayaking at Brooklyn Bridge Park in the videos below:

 I hope to do more summer fun activities in the coming weeks including my first time on Govoner’s Island, pictures at the Coney Art Walls and a girl’s day trip to North Fork of Long Island Wine Country.
 Make sure to check back on the blog or subscribe to my YouTube Channel to be updated on these events.
 For more information about kayaking with the Brooklyn Bridge Boathouse, visit them online.